 First, there was only a single physical variable, wind, that was included in the analysis.
 But in the discussion the authors speculate on all of the abiotic factors that could explain the slight recent downward trend.
 Factors such as SST, PDO, Upwelling, etc. should all be readily available for the authors to include in an analysis.
 Can the authors do this?
 I was left a bit unsatisfied with the speculative argument of kelp forest decline.

-Response: Of all of the variables only include wind as it is the only variable that varies in space.
+Response: Of all of the variables, we only included wind as it is the only variable that varies in space relative to the scale of our study domain.
 All of the other variables the reviewer mentions are spatially invariant among sites and therefore do not have the ability to explain the variation among sites even if we included them.
 We would love to be able to include additional local variables for each site, but they simply do not exist.
-We have added this point to the methods (about line 135-140), added an investigation of two broad scale oceanographic variables (line 136) and modified in the discussion of environmental variables to reflect questions of spatial scale (about line 453).
+We have added this point to the Methods (about line 135-140), added an investigation of two broad scale oceanographic variables (line 136) and modified the discussion of environmental variables to reflect questions of spatial scale (about line 453).
 In addition, we provide a citation for the Pfister et al. paper that investigates various climate drivers on coastal kelp at the aggregate, regional level (and includes PDO, SST, etc.).
-We do not wish to revisit previously published analyses so we do not address variation at the regional scale in our manuscript on construct detailed dynamic models for each site.
+We do not wish to revisit previously published analyses so we do not address variation at the regional scale in our manuscript or construct detailed dynamic models for each site.
 While more sophisticated time-series models can be constructed for these populations, they will have to wait for a later manuscript.

 Furthermore, are there survey areas from WADNR that are immediately outside of the sea otter range?
 If so, it would be nice to see those as some sort of control.
 Have they remained consistently low over the 30+ yr data set?
 Assuming that would be the expectation.

 Response: Unfortunately, there are no areas outside of the WADNR survey region on the outer coast.
-The amount of hard substrate south of Destruction Island in Washington is trivial and .
-There are other area east along the Strait of Juan de Fuca, but these sites are considered substantially different than outer coast areas and have substantially different invertebrate and algal communities.
+The amount of hard substrate south of Destruction Island in Washington is trivial and not conducive to supporting significant kelp forests.
+There are other areas of hard substrate to the east along the Strait of Juan de Fuca, but these sites are considered substantially different than outer coast areas and have substantially different invertebrate and algal communities.
 The Pfister et al. (2018) manuscript present some comparisons between different regions in Washington state.